Damson99/kafka-stream-aggregate/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.cloud.kafka-stream-aggregate' is invalid and this project uses 'com.cloud.kafkastreamaggregate' instead.
+* The original package name 'com.cloud.kafka-stream-aggregate' is invalid and this project uses 'com.cloud.kafkastream' instead.

 # Getting Started